 Hey folks!
-As you may know, we've been offering our Reusable Cloth Face Mask as a "buy one, donate one" for the last week or so.
+As you may know, we've been offering our Reusable Cloth Face Mask as a "buy one, donate one" for the last few months.

 Some of you may want to make the mask at home yourselves instead of buying one from us.
 Makes sense to us.
 While we've gotten pretty efficient at making masks, we know that it's really the combined efforts of home sewers and small shops all across the country that will ensure that everyone who wants a cloth face mask can have one.

 Download the pattern for our ORIGINAL SIZE Reusable Cloth Face Mask here.

 Download the pattern for our LARGE SIZE Reusable Cloth Face Mask here.

 Sizing information to help you determine which pattern to use can be seen here.

 UPDATE 06/16: Due to your requests for smaller youth sizes, we have come up with three different scaled down patterns; please share your feedback in the comments as to which size of pattern you think works best for which age groups.
 IMPORTANT: Make sure to read the CDC guidelines on cloth face masks and cloth face masks for youths.
 Per CDC guidelines, children under the age of 2 should not wear face masks.